2002 African Cup of Nations

 The 2002 African Cup of Nations was the 23rd edition of the Africa Cup of Nations, the association football championship of Africa (CAF).
 It was hosted by Mali.
 Just like in 2000, the field of sixteen teams was split into four groups of four.
-Cameroon won its fourth championship (repeating as champions), beating Senegal on penalty kicks 3–2 after a goalless draw.
+Cameroon won its fourth championship (repeating as champions), beating Senegal on penalties 3–2 after a goalless draw in the final.